 - Members-only TASA Email list: access to the latest information on new jobs, scholarships, publications and conferences;

-- Members-only section of TASAweb: access to TASA publications such as current Refereed Conference Proceedings and the Online TASA Directory;
+- Members-only section of TASAweb: access to publications and the online TASA Directory;

 - The option of being listed on TASA’s publicly searchable database for use by the media, government agencies and researchers who wish to locate sociologists with particular areas of expertise;

 - Member discount rates for conference registration at the American, British, Irish and New Zealand sociological association annual conference;

 - Eligibility for TASA Awards: Jean Martin Award, Raewyn Connell Prize, Distinguished Service to Australian Sociology, TASA Sociology in Action Award, TASA Award for Outstanding Contributions to Teaching in Australian Sociology, Best Paper in the Journal of Sociology, Stephen Crook Memorial Prize, Jerzy Zubrzycki Postgraduate Conference Scholarship, TASA Postgraduate Conference Scholarship, TASA Conference Scholarship for Sociologists Outside Academe, Outstanding Service to TASA Award, Conference Scholarship for TASA Members with Disabilities, and the TASA Honours Student Award;

 - Free event advertising in the TASA weekly newsletter;

 - Discounts on advertising in Nexus ;